RAU-NLP/rau-nlp.github.io/files/project-proposal.md

 ### Abstract

-A short paragraph or two explaining the idea.
+A short paragraph or two explaining the problem and the idea.
 What is the input?
 What is the output?

 ### Impact